top of page

 Reducing back pain over the holiday season involves a combination of staying active, managing stress, and being mindful of your body.
 Here are some tips that may help:

-• Don't be afraid to ask for help when lifting.
-If our shopping try to keep your shopping balanced to each side.
+Don't be afraid to ask for help when lifting.
+If you're shopping, try to keep your shopping balanced on each side.

 Remember, it's essential to listen to your body and prioritize self-care during the holiday season.